To eat breakfast or not to eat breakfast? That’s the big question if you’re trying to slim down.

 The result?
 “You may be starving by lunchtime -- or even earlier,” Weems says.

-And when you’re really hungry, “you’reless likely to choose healthier options,” says Leigh Tracy, RD, a dietitian at Mercy Medical Center.
+And when you’re really hungry, “you’re less likely to choose healthier options,” says Leigh Tracy, a registered dietitian at Mercy Medical Center in Baltimore.
 You’ll probably eat more calories and fat than you intended to, which makes it even harder to shed extra pounds.

 Gives you energy.
 “Imagine driving a car on fumes,” Tracy says.
 “You’re not going to get far before you need to refuel.”